jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 # <<< conda initialize <<<
 ```

+It's fine to keep in there, but if you use `tmux`, you might run into a problem. `tmux` doesn't source `.zshrc` - it only sources `.profile`, so conda won't load in a tmux window.
+Even worse, it may pull Python from `/usr/bin/python`, which will be old Python 2 (use `which python` to see which python is being used).
+So you might want to cut and paste the initialization over to .profile.

-I usually leave this in my `.zshrc` file, but I don't add extra stuff.
-Also, things like `[ -f ~/.fzf.zsh ] && source ~/.fzf.zsh` automatically get added here, so I leave those as well.
-As I said, everything else goes in `~/.profile`.
+Other stuff is added to `.zshrc` automatically as well.
+Things like `[ -f ~/.fzf.zsh ] && source ~/.fzf.zsh` automatically get added here.
+If you don't need it for `tmux`, you can leave it here.
+Otherwise I would recommend moving it all over to `.profile`.

 ## Oh My Zsh Configuration